iyobo/jollofjs/packages/isvalid/README.md

         }
     }

-Which means that data should be an object with a `user` field of the type `String`.
+Which means that data should be an object with a `user` key of the type `String`.

-> Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` keys.
+> *Remark:* Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` validators.
 So if you need objects schemas with validators for keys with those names, you must explicitly format the object using `type` and `schema` - hence the shortcut cannot be used.

 ### Array Shortcuts